Large Language Models as an Indirect Reasoner: Contrapositive and Contradiction for Automated Reasoning: Empirical Study

+\textbf{IR can prompt LLMs to implement effective indirect reasonings.} In the following experiments, we thoroughly evaluate whether our proposed IR method can prompt LLMs to perform effective IR in solving IR tasks.
+With this in mind, we carefully select 150 data items from the ProofWriter dataset termed ``ProofWriter\_S” and 35 data items from the ProofMath dataset termed ``ProofMath\_S” to showcase the advantages of IR.
+We use SC as a baseline method to perform DR and IR, with four reasoning candidates sampled from LLMs.
+To evaluate the ability of LLMs to implement effective IR, we select AP as the evaluation metric.
+Table~\ref{tab:tab5} shows the performance comparison between DR and IR on these subsets.

+Based on the results, it is evident that IR significantly outperforms DR counterparts across multiple LLMs.
+Specifically, IR showcases enhancements of 33.4\% for ProofWriter and 25.5\% for ProofMath when using GPT-3.5-turbo.
+Our analysis indicates that while DR can address certain 0-hop issues within ProofWriter\_S, it fails to provide accurate reasoning for more difficult questions.
+In contrast, IR can solve problems of various levels of complexity by using contradiction and contrapositive techniques.

+\textbf{IR works for zero-shot prompts.} We conduct a study to determine if IR can prompt LLMs to implement IR through zero-shot prompts.
+To achieve this, the examples from the prompt templates are removed and only the relevant instructions are utilized, as illustrated in Table~\ref{tab:tab6}.
+The results reveal that LLMs can be effectively stimulated to implement IR via zero-shot prompts, resulting in significant improvements compared with DR.

+\textbf{The impact of contrapositive and contradiction.} We conduct ablative experiments on ProofWriter\_S to assess the impact of contrapositive and contradiction on IR.
+In the experiment, the instructions for contrapositive and contradiction of the template are respectively removed.
+We utilize SC as a baseline method to perform DR and IR, employing four reasoning candidates.
+The results, quantified by the AP metric, are presented in Figure~\ref{fig:fig7}.
+The results show that removing either contrapositive (termed ``IR w/o CP”) or contradiction (termed ``IR w/o CD”) disrupts the performance of IR.

-In some complex or multi-step reasoning scenarios, IR helps LLMs to reach the answer with fewer steps than DR in many circumstances, thereby decreasing the likelihood of making errors in the reasoning processes of LLMs as shown in \cite{kazemi2022lambada}.
-Two examples of how IR can reduce the number of steps needed for reasoning are provided in Figure~\ref{fig:fig9} and Figure~\ref{fig:fig8}.
+\textbf{Case Study.} We analyze several cases to gain a better understanding of the reasoning process of IR.
+We find that using IR leads to more diverse reasoning paths as shown in Figure~\ref{fig:fig6}.
+In some multi-step reasoning scenarios, IR helps LLMs to reach the answer with fewer steps than DR in many circumstances, thereby decreasing the likelihood of making errors in the reasoning processes of LLMs as described in~\cite{kazemi2023lambada}.
+More case studies are available in Appendix~\ref{apx:B}.